weiyangdaren/ER3D/readme.md

-# AR3D: An Accurate and Real-time 3D Object Detection Framework for Autonomous Driving
+# ER3D: An Accurate and Real-time 3D Object Detection Framework for Autonomous Driving
-This is the official repository for ''AR3D: An Accurate and Real-time 3D Object Detection Framework for Autonomous Driving''
+This is the official repository for ''ER3D: An Efficient Real-time 3D Object Detection Framework for Autonomous Driving''

 Due to the double-blind principle, this repository including the video is published as an anonymous resource.